Welcome to The Alley.

 Presented by The Cabaret

-Our modern world makes use of fences and borders to mark and separate space, while natural borders, like mountain ranges and rivers, have always served as important spatial limiters as they also become important identifiers of social and cultural connection.
-Regardless of the form, the existence of a barrier between two spaces often serves to highlight the connection between them.
+Our modern world uses fences and borders to mark and separate space, while natural borders, like mountain ranges and rivers, have always served as important spatial limiters and have become important identifiers of social and cultural connection.
+Regardless of the form, the existence of a barrier between two spaces often highlights their connection.
 Palisade was conceptually inspired by this idea of interconnection while providing necessary separation.

 The brick alley connects Pennsylvania St. and Scioto St. into a dynamic and fluid gathering space; Palisade physically separates this space from the adjacent parking lot.
 The existence of the barrier is softened by the plantings, which also serve, with Palisade’s upper edge, to inject a sense of the natural world into this intensively urban environment.